Project brief (what you must deliver)

 - A brief description and rationale for your project (you could use your Twitter description, manifesto, or elevator pitch).

-- A summary of the business case and cultural context.
+- A summary of prior crits: business case and cultural context, commodity, firmness and delight.

 - A demonstration of your prototype.
 This may take various forms depending on the nature of your project, but the key point is that it must be rich enough for tutors to be able to clearly understand your vision for the completed site.
 For example, it could be done: